StefanUlbrich/MergeGNG/README.md

 This packages implements the MGNG algorithm as a vanilla [numpy](https://numpy.org/) implementation (which can be executed on the GPU with [Cupy](https://cupy.chainer.org/)).
 The package uses modern python tools such as [poetry](https://python-poetry.org/), [attrs](https://www.attrs.org/en/stable/) (a focus has been laid on those two for this release), and sphinx and mypy/pylint/black for documentation and coding standards.

-See the notebooks in the repective subfolder of the project root
+See the notebooks in the repective subfolder of the project root and the [documentation](https://stefanulbrich.github.io/MergeGNG/api/mgng.mgng.html).

 ## Installation and development